BinaryFlux/SiSTer/README.md

 A simple script that pushes all the .sav files in the gba folder between the mister and the pocket

+Setup
+1) Take the "2Mister" and "2pocket" files, and place them in the "scripts" folder on your mister

 How To Use